 Painting (snail, woman, flower, star) by Joan Miró

-People leaving a rock concert by Guillermo Pérez Villalta
+Characters leaving a rock concert by Guillermo Pérez Villalta

 Woman in Blue by Pablo Picasso

 Picasso is best known for cubism, but we often forget that there were other stages in the artist's life.
-This painting, for example, belongs to his so-called blue stage, marked by the pain in which the artist is plunged after the suicide of a friend and characterized by the use of this tone in his paintings.
+This painting, for example, belongs to his so-called blue period, marked by the pain in which the artist is plunged after the suicide of a friend and characterized by the use of this tone in his paintings.

 How to get to the Reina Sofia

-The museum is located in front of Atocha station.
+The museum is located in front of the Atocha station.
 The main entrance is in the square renamed "Juan Goytisolo", but few know it by that name.
 The easiest way to get there is by metro.
 If you get off at the Estación del Arte metro stop, you can get there by going straight on from the exit and turning right a few meters away.

 The surroundings of the Reina Sofia